Succinct Planar Encoding with Minor Operations: Towards a succinct dynamic encoding

 \begin{corollary} The succinct dynamic encoding of $G$ can be constructed in $O(n)$ time using $O(n)$ bits.
 After construction the encoding requires $\mathcal{H}(n)+o(n)$ bits.
 The encoding upholds the label-translation, edge-singleton and non-zero degree invariant. \end{corollary}

 We now give an intuition how we implement the neighborhood operation for a vertex $u \in V$ identified by its global label.
 We first output all neighbors of $u$ in $F$ (which is $\emptyset$ if $u$ is not a boundary vertex) and then, for all $P_i$ that contain a mini label $u'$ of $u$, compute all neighbors $v'$ of $u'$ in $F_i$ (which is again $\emptyset$ if $u'$ is not a boundary vertex) and output the respective global label $v$ of $v'$.
 We then go to all micro graphs $P_{i, j}$ that contain a mini label $u''$ of $u'$, compute all neighbors $v''$ of $u''$ in $P_{i, j}$ and output the respective global label $v$ of $v''$.
 By the edge singleton invariant it is easy to see that each neighbor $v$ of $u$ in $G$ is output exactly once by this algorithm.
-To translate between the different types of labels we make use of Invariant~\ref{inv:1}.
+Invariant~\ref{inv:1} provides the necessary translation operations.
 The missing details are discussed in the proof of the following lemma.